-The District currently has two ordinances in effect (see Appendix F):
+The District currently has two ordinances in effect (see Appendix E):

 - 1. Waste Management Ordinance - 2.
-Illegal Burning and Disposal Ordinance
+Illegal Burning & Disposal Ordinance

-The Waste Management Ordinance lays out the responsibilities of waste generators and waste haulers in the District.
+The Waste Management Ordinance ("WMO") lays out the responsibilities of waste generators and waste haulers in the District.
 It establishes a licensing program for haulers that contains reporting requirements, weighing requirements and per ton fee payments to the District.
-The ordinance adopts a District-wide Mandated Recycling system that requires the separation of recyclables, as defined in the ordinance, by the generator and the collection of Mandated Recyclables by the licensed hauler.
-Finally, the ordinance prohibits the comingling and transport for disposal of solid waste with Mandated Recyclables, Special Wastes and Prohibited Wastes.
-On February 19, 2015, the Board adopted draft amendments to the Waste Management Ordinance, which were approved by ANR prior to a public hearing introducing the draft.
-The public hearing was held on July 16, 2015, and the revised Waste Management Ordinance was adopted by the Board on July 16, 2015.
+The WMO adopts a District-wide Mandated Recycling system that requires the separation of recyclables, as defined in the WMO, by the generator and the collection of Mandated Recyclables by the licensed hauler.
+Finally, the WMO prohibits the co-mingling and transport for disposal of municipal solid waste with Mandated Recyclables, Special Wastes, Food Scraps, Leaf & Yard Waste, and Prohibited Wastes.
+The current WMO was adopted by the Board on July 16, 2015.

-The Illegal Burning and Disposal Ordinance prohibits the burning of solid waste unless it meets certain exemptions allowed by State law, such as the burning of yard waste and natural wood, and burning in a State-licensed solid waste incinerator.
-The Ordinance also prohibits indiscriminate dumping of solid waste into disposal containers other than one's own, and onto land or into waters of the State for purposes of disposal.
-Exemptions include the composting of acceptable waste on one's own property or the reuse/ recycling of waste.
+The Illegal Burning & Disposal Ordinance ("IB&D Ordinance") prohibits the burning of solid waste unless it meets certain exemptions allowed by State law, such as the burning of yard waste and natural wood, and burning in a State-licensed solid waste incinerator.
+The IB&D Ordinance also prohibits indiscriminate dumping of solid waste into disposal containers other than one's own, and onto land or into waters of the State for purposes of disposal.
+Exemptions include the composting of acceptable waste on one's own property or the reuse/recycling of waste.